Zones Of Regulation At Home

 When we notice children struggling with difficult behavior, it’s crucial that we shift our perspective about how to respond.

 If we only see outward behavior at face value, we don’t solve the actual problem.
 Our kids need to be clued into “what sets them off” and then equipped to respond appropriately.

 Kids then need safe opportunities to practice using newly acquired self-regulation skills.

 Listen to episode 23 of the podcast, How To Parent An Angry Kid, for more support.
 The Zones of Regulation will help you equip your child learn these skills.

 When a child behaves in a way that appears outwardly as disrespectful, adults have got to learn to pause.

 We’ve got to take a deep breath, step back and really think about what may be happening behind the behavior.
 When we identify root issues, without getting “offended by” our kids’ behavior, we are then able to propel the needle forward.

-We all know with certainty, that every single one of us has experienced our own version of a temper tantrum (and will likely have another one).
-We are just people, right?
+We all know with certainty, that we’ve experienced our own version of a temper tantrum as a mom, right?
+We are just people.

 The reality is that we fill our kids’ heads with a ton of information about math and reading.
 However, we often fail to help our kids learn how to process through life’s tough situations.
 We must prioritize our kids’ longterm emotional and mental health if we want them to thrive longterm.

 For children with ADHD, Autism, or any executive functioning struggles, it is even doubly important to equip them with emotional regulation skills. |